PHASE 4 OF 7

 Hour 22-24

-Practice the pitch 3+ times.
-Time it.
-Submit all deliverables early — Devpost, video, repo.
-Don't make changes after submission.
-Use remaining time to rest and prepare mentally for judging.
+Practice the pitch 3+ times and time it.
+Submit every deliverable early (Devpost, video, repo) and make no changes after.
+Use the rest to rest and prep mentally for judging.

-Timeboxing — Harvard Business Review ranks it among the most effective productivity techniques.
-Assign fixed time blocks and stop when time is up, regardless of completion.
+Timeboxing ranks among the most effective productivity techniques, per Harvard Business Review.
+Assign fixed blocks and stop when time is up, done or not.

-Brooks's Law — “Adding manpower to a late software project makes it later.”
-When you're behind, resist adding scope or people.
-Cut features instead.
+Brooks's Law says “adding manpower to a late software project makes it later.”
+When you're behind, cut features instead of adding scope or people.

 The Leverage Toolkit

-Tools and techniques that multiply your output without multiplying your hours.
-Focus human effort on what only humans can do.
+Tools and techniques that multiply output without multiplying hours.
+Save human effort for what only humans can do.

 Boilerplate Repos

-Pre-built starters (Next.js, Flask, Express) so you skip the first 2 hours of setup.
-Have your go-to stack ready before the hackathon starts.
+Pre-built starters (Next.js, Flask, Express) skip the first 2 hours of setup.
+Have your go-to stack ready before the event.

 Component Libraries

-shadcn/ui, Radix, Material UI — don't build UI primitives from scratch.
+Use shadcn/ui, Radix, or Material UI instead of building primitives.
 Import, customize, ship.
 The fastest code is code you didn't write.

 Deployment Pipeline

-Vercel or Netlify one-click deploy.
-Set up CI in the first hour so you can always demo a live URL.
-Never rely on localhost for judging.
+One-click deploy on Vercel or Netlify.
+Set up CI in hour one so you can always demo a live URL.
+Never demo from localhost.

 API-First Approach